VFW donates $10,000 to the USS Oregon Commissioning Committee

 The original USS Oregon, parts of which can be seen in Portland's Waterfront Park, was commissioned in 1896 and was nicknamed "McKinley's Bulldog."
 The newest USS Oregon, SSN 793, will cruise beneath the waves as part of the Navy's fast attack submarine fleet.
 The flag for the Navy's newest boat (all submarines are referred to as boats) bears the words Trail Blazers, Mount Up!

-The sponsor of the USS Oregon, Dana Richards, is the wife of retired Admiral in Charge of Navy Operations, John Richardson.
+The sponsor of the USS Oregon, Dana Richardson, is the wife of retired Admiral in Charge of Navy Operations, John Richardson.

 How to contribute